SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         _Example DNS provider CNAME setup_

         You can verify that the routing is successful using `ping` on your created record.
-You should see a response from `xyzzy.cloudfront.net`.
+You should see a response from CloudFront.

 1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.